ticinum-aerospace/leaflet-wms-header/README.md

 Custom headers on Leaflet TileLayer WMS.
 It's an easy plugin that allow to set custom header for WMS interface.

-It works with javascript and typescript!!!
+It works with javascript and typescript without any dependencies!

 Based on https://github.com/Leaflet/Leaflet/issues/2091#issuecomment-302706529.